Kim Kardashian Reveals the Compromises She Makes For Husband Kanye West

 Splash News

-Marriage is takes work.
-A notion ask Kim Kardashianis quite familiar with.
+Marriage takes work.
+A notion Kim Kardashianis quite familiar with.

 During her visit on Tuesday's The Real, the KKW Beauty founder opened up about the compromises she's made for her husband of five years, Kanye West.
 "I obviously want to honor him and what he's feeling," she said.
 "And he's been going through this life change."